How a Car Loan Affects the Credit of a Cosigner

 Let’s be clear on what you are doing when you cosign a car loan.
 Bluntly put, you are legally obligating yourself to pay the loan, in full, if the primary borrower fails to make his or her payments.
 You are not, I repeat, not signing on simply as a character reference.
 Cosigning a loan means that you are sharing full responsibility for its payment in much the same way as if you had taken out the loan for yourself.

-How Will Cosigning a Car Loan Affect My Credit?
+How Cosigning a Car Loan Will Affect Your Credit

 There are two primary ways that cosigning a loan can affect your credit: